emma-ladouceur/NutNet-CAFE/README.md

 Code Authors: Emma Ladouceur, [Shane A. Blowes](https://github.com/sablowes) & [Adam T. Clark](https://github.com/adamtclark)

-Community Assembly and the Functioning of Ecosystems (CAFE) : temporal responses to Nutrient addition in a globally distributed experiment: [The Nutrient Network](https://nutnet.org/home).
+Linking changes in species composition and biomass in a globally distributed grassland experiment: [The Nutrient Network](https://nutnet.org/home).

 ### Data
 Species level data is not provided.
 Data openly available to reproduce results includes;

-**plot.csv** Data used for the plot-level in main analysis.
+**plot.csv** Data used for the plot-level.
 Includes details about sites, blocks, plots, time, treatments, and plot-level measures of species richness and strip level biomass.
-These data are needed to run models associated with, and to produce Figure 2.
+These data are needed to run models associated with, and to produce Figure S#.

 **nutnet_cumulative_time.csv** Data used for main analysis.
 Price equation partition outputs using per species biomass estimates.
 Includes details about pairwise comparisons in terms of sites, blocks, plots, time, and provides plot-level measures of species loss (s.loss), species gain (s.gain), biomass loss associated with species loss (SL), biomass loss associated with  species gain (SG), and biomass loss associated with persistent species (PS).
-These data are needed to run models associated with and to produce Figure 3, 4, & 5.
+These data are needed to run models associated with and to produce Figure 2, 3, & 4.

 **nutnet_cumulative_time_cover.csv** Price equation partition outputs using per species cover.
-Used for Figure S4.
+Used for Figure S#.

 **Model Objects**  The data listed above are used in statistical models, then model objects are saved and provided.
 Data is extracted from these model objects and are saved as data objects which are also provided, and then can then be used to produce figures without re-running the models.

 ### **R Scripts**